 This is the first of the Ten Commandments that ends with a promise.

 Fathers are the biggest source of strength for a child.
-The innocent eyes of a child perceive father as the all-powerful, most knowledgeable, truly affectionate and most important person in the family.
+The innocent eyes of a child perceive father as the all-powerful, most knowledge, truly affectionate and the most important person in the family.
 For daughters, fathers are the first men they adore and fall in love with.

 While for sons their fathers are the strongest person they know and someone they aspire to emulate.
-Even for the grownups fathers are someone whom they look up to for the most experienced and honest advice that is always in the best of our interest.
+Even for the grown ups, fathers are someone who they look up to for the most experienced and honest advice that is always in the best of our interest.
 For this great figure in our life that we know as father – it becomes our utmost duty to pay our humblest tribute on the occasion of Father’s Day.

 Father’s Day also brings with it the wonderful opportunity to apologise for all our rude and insensitive behaviour.
 We as children often take the love and affection of our parents for granted and treat them with outright contempt.
-We need to apologise.
-We must feel great to have the presence of a loving father in our lives and do not disrespect the blessing of God on us.
-On Father’s Day we must says ‘sorry’ to our Dad and seek his forgiveness for our wrong behaviour.
+We need to apologize.
+We must feel great to have the presence of loving father in our lives and do not disrespect the blessing of God on us.
+On Father’s Day we must say “Sorry” to our Dad and seek their forgiveness for our wrong behaviour.

 We must make all efforts to celebrate Father’s Day with our Dad.
 Children staying away from father must especially strive to spend the day with father and show gratitude for all their support and love.
 We must pamper father by spending the day in a manner he likes most.
 It could be going out for a picnic or indulging him with a gourmet meal.
 We can also express love with thoughtful gifts accompanied by a bouquet of his favourite flowers.
 The idea is to show our affection and tell Daddy how much he is loved and appreciated not just on Father’s Day but every single day of our lives.